bitnami/containers/bitnami/cortex/README.md

-# Bitnami Secure Image for Renovate
+# Bitnami Secure Image for Cortex

 ## What is Cortex?